 Prospecting for Internships

-There are many databases for finding internships online.
-Be sure to check out some of my top sites for finding internships or summer jobs.
-In the article, “Eight Ways to Find an Internship,”, it includes other strategies and techniques that can be helpful when in the process of finding an internship.
+- Online Databases: There are many databases for finding internships online.
+Be sure to check out top sites for finding internships or summer jobs.

 The next step would be to check out the companies website and click on the careers tab to see if they list any internships as well.
 If the company does not list any internships, you can then make a choice to prospect for potential internships that are either unlisted or one that you work with the employer to create yourself.